MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/tutorials/create-dsc-resource-machine-config.md

 presented.
 Each object returned by the `Get()` method for the **Reasons** property identifies how and why an instance of the DSC Resource isn't compliant.

+Machine configuration uses the **Reasons** property to standardize how compliance information is presented.
+Each object returned by the `Get()` method for the **Reasons** property identifies one of the DSC Resource's properties, its desired state, and its actual state.

 To define the **Reasons** property, you need to define a class for it.
 Define the **ExampleResourcesReason** class after the **TailspinEnsure** enum.
 It should have the **Code** and **Phrase** properties as strings.
 Both properties should have the **DscProperty** attribute.